DuoResp Spiromax

 Preventer: Use DuoResp Spiromax every day, once or twice daily.

-To get the most benefit, it is important to use the correct technique when using your DuoResp Spiromax.
-Ask your doctor, pharmacist or nurse to explain how to use your inhaler.
-Even if you have been shown before, ask your doctor, pharmacist or nurse to explain how to use your inhaler if you still have any questions.
+To get the most benefit, it's important to use the correct technique when using your DuoResp Spiromax.
+Ask your healthcare provider to explain how to use your inhaler.
+Even if you have been shown before, ask your healthcare provider to explain how to use your inhaler if you still have any questions.

 Like all medicines DuoResp Spiromax can cause side effects, although not everyone gets them.
 Often side effects improve as your body adjusts to the new medicine.